jprichardson/node-fs-extra/docs/ensureDir-sync.md

 # ensureDirSync(dir[,options])

 Ensures that the directory exists.
 If the directory structure does not exist, it is created.
-Like `mkdir -p`.
 If provided, options may specify the desired mode for the directory.

 **Aliases:** `mkdirsSync()`, `mkdirpSync()`

 - `dir` `<String>`
 - `options` `<Integer>|<Object>`
+  - If it is `Integer`, it will be `mode`.
+  - If it is `Object`, it will be `{ mode: <Integer> }`.

 ## Example:

 ```js